Approved/Accredited Denturism Program Applicants

 • Your application will not be reviewed until you submit the non-refundable application fee.

 • The balance of the fees must be paid before your application will be considered complete.
+The attached document provides you with a listing of potential application, registration, and licensing fees.

 • The next steps provide further details on the required documentation.
 You will also find this information summarized in the application checklist, which is listed below.